kate-repo/flamingo/README.md

 ### How to start integration tests

 To start integration tests you can use designated maven goal `integration-test`.
-Integration tests are also run during `verufy` and `install` phases.
+Integration tests are also run during `verify` and `install` phases.